AdobeDocs/creative-cloud-enterprise-learn.en/help/3di/overview-3di.md

 ![Creative Cloud Hero Image](../assets/Dimenio.jpg)

-Create engaging content in 3D faster with high-quality models, materials, and lighting.
-Dimension makes it easy to build brand visualizations, illustrations, product mockups, packaging designs, and other creative work.
+Create engaging content in 3D faster with high-quality models, materials, and lighting. [!DNL Dimension] makes it easy to build brand visualizations, illustrations, product mockups, packaging designs, and other creative work.

 ## Click to view an Adobe 3D & VR tutorial